BillyAyiera/Portfolio/README.md

 ## DESCRIPTION

-- This is a website that expalains almost everything about me and what I do.
+- This is a website that explains almost everything about me and what I do.

 ## Project setup instructions